microsoft/RD-Agent/docs/scens/data_agent_fin.rst

 📖 Background
 ~~~~~~~~~~~~~~
-In the dynamic world of quantitative trading, **factors** are the secret weapons that traders use to harness market inefficiencies.
+In the dynamic world of quantitative trading, **factors** serve as the strategic tools that enable traders to exploit market inefficiencies.

-These powerful tools—ranging from straightforward metrics like price-to-earnings ratios to intricate discounted cash flow models—unlock the potential to predict stock prices with remarkable precision.
+These factors—ranging from simple metrics like price-to-earnings ratios to complex models like discounted cash flows—are the key to predicting stock prices with a high degree of accuracy.

-By tapping into this rich vein of data, quantitative traders craft sophisticated strategies that not only capitalize on market patterns but also drastically enhance trading efficiency and accuracy.
+By leveraging these factors, quantitative traders can develop sophisticated strategies that not only identify market patterns but also significantly enhance trading efficiency and precision.

-Embrace the power of factors, and you're not just trading; you're strategically outsmarting the market.
+The ability to systematically analyze and apply these factors is what separates ordinary trading from truly strategic market outmaneuvering.
+And this is where the **Finance Model Agent** comes into play.

 🎥 Demo
 ~~~~~~~~~~